-Where to Look for an Agent
+Where to Look for A Realty Agent

 Regional or local property association sites.

-For sale signs in your area.
+For sale check in your area.

 Concerns to Ask an Agent

-Poor interaction abilities.
+Poor communication abilities.

-Absence of accessibility.
+Absence of schedule.

-Disinterest when an offer is under contract.
+Disinterest as soon as a deal is under contract.

 Frequent differences with other representatives.